 3. A judge may consider a change in custody.
 Here are some factors a judge will consider:

 1. A judge will hold the children’s best interest.
-If the judge believes the move will negatively impact the child, they will consider a change of custody
+If the judge believes the move will negatively impact the child, they will consider a change of custody.

 2. The distance of the proposed move will factor into play.
 Will the non-custodial parent still be able to have a relationship with the child?

 3. The child’s need for stability.
-If you are moving for a new job, will you work more hours and thus, interfere with the child’s current continuity?
+If you are moving for a new job, will you work more hours and thus interfere with the child’s current continuity?

 4. Will there be any harm as a result of the move?
 Will the custodial parent relocate to a more dangerous environment?

-6. The reasons for the move play an important role
+6. The reasons for the move play an important role.

 8. Does the child have any extended family in the present community?
 New location?

-An example of a change in custody would be if a mother, the primary caregiver, and custodial parent, were to relocate to another state.
+An example of a change in custody would be if a mother, the primary caregiver, and the custodial parent were to relocate to another state.
 Her desire for the move is solely to be where she grew up.
 If the father can prove the children are having trouble adjusting to the move, a judge can award custody to the father.
 Unfortunately, when children are involved, the courts step in quite often.
 As a parent, if you wish to relocate, it is best to speak to a knowledgeable attorney to prevent losing custody of your children.

 What if We Never Married?
-Do I Still Have to Petition the Court?
+Do I Still Have to Petition the Court

 Call The Law Offices of Ronald K. Stitch Today

 When you need to modify your family court order, you need a family law lawyer in Westlake Village, California.
 Call the Law Offices of Ronald K. Stitch today.
-Contact us for a free consultation by clicking here or by calling 818-237-4574.
+Contact us for a free consultation by clicking here or by calling (818) 707-0202.